chris-calo/redux-sample/README.md

 ## dev usage

-A MySportsFeeds.com API key (subscribed to the NHL league), and account password are required for this program's usage.
+A MySportsFeeds.com API key (subscribed to the NHL league) and account password are required for this program's usage.

 In the example below, starting the program under the test server,